eslamemam1/ng-task/README.md

 - WrongAnswer

 # How to use
-Answer the following questions to know the score and rank
+Answer the following questions to find out your score and rank

 # Final Result
 - Final Score : 50 => Rank: 40